Bengal to serve chicken, fruits in mid-day meals for four months | Politics

 - India

-Ahead of the panchayat elections due this year, the West Bengal government has allotted Rs 371 crore for introducing chicken and seasonal fruits in mid-day meals from January to April.
+Ahead of the panchayat elections due this year, the West Bengal government has decided to introduce chicken and seasonal fruits in mid-day meals for a four month period from January.

-In addition to the existing midday meal menu of rice, potato, soybean and eggs, chicken and seasonal fruits will be served weekly once for four months for additional nutrition under PM POSHAN, according to a notification.
+In addition to the existing midday meal menu of rice, potato, soybean and eggs, chicken and seasonal fruits will be served weekly once for additional nutrition under PM POSHAN, according to a notification.

+An amount of Rs 371 crore has been sanctioned for the extra nutrition scheme.

+A school department official, who confirmed that the extra nutrition scheme was being rolled out, added that as yet no decision has been taken on whether it would be continued after April.

-The provision of additional items, however, is unlikely to continue after April, a school department official said.
-Students are at present given rice, pulses, vegetables, soybean and eggs in schools as part of mid-day meals.
+Students are currently given rice, pulses, vegetables, soybean and eggs in schools as part of mid-day meals.

 An amount of Rs 20 will be spent per week on providing additional nutrition to every student, and the process will continue for 16 weeks, according to the January 3 notification, a copy of which is available with the PTI.